"False positives" scandal: UN investigation and report, 2009

 In June 2009, UN special rapporteur Philip Alston carried out an investigation of extrajudicial executions in Colombia.
 He reported:

 Trials

+Colombia's Special Jurisdiction for Peace (JEP) charged General Mario Montoya Uribe, as well as two lieutenant colonels, 4 sub-lieutenants, one lieutenant, and an infantry soldier with war crimes and crimes against humanity for lying about combat kills, covering up of excessive use of force, pressuring soldiers under their command to get "combat kills", using violent language to incite violence, among other crimes.
+The charges involved 130 assassinations and forced disappearances in Medellín, Antioquia between 2002 and 2003.

-In 2011, a colonel of the Colombian army received a sentence of 21 years in prison for his admitted involvement in the killing of two peasants who were then presented as guerrilleros.
+In 2011, a Colombian army colonel received a sentence of 21 years in prison for his admitted involvement in the killing of two peasants who were then presented as guerrilleros.
 He also admitted that his unit had carried out 57 similar murders.
 He claimed that he learned of previous "false positive" killings when he first arrived at his unit, and was warned by Defence Minister Santos to obtain measurable results or lose his position.
 He later testified at other "false positive" trials.
 In 2013 a Colombian radio station played a tape on which the colonel is overheard extorting other army members with offers not to testify against them.

-Recent developments
+Violence against whistleblowers

+There were several soldiers who refused to perform these executions, with the most well-known article being that of Corporal Raúl Antonio Carvajal Londoño.
+He was tortured and murdered on the 8th of August 2006, a few days after a fearful call to his father Don Raúl Carvajal, where he detailed his refusal to execute two innocent young men who were supposed to be labeled as insurgents fallen in combat.
+After his assassination, his father traveled the country for 15 years, telling his story and demanding justice for his son until he died in 2021 due to complications from COVID-19.